pashamo/WeatherApp/README.md

 # WeatherApp
-Developing a web app that displays weather for a given city, using openweathermap API.
+A web application that displays weather for a given city, using openweathermap API.

 ## Objective
 1. Display ability to use HTML, CSS, Javascript and jQuery effectively